InquisitiveDev2016/React-Tetris-Game/README.md

 <strong>TETRIS GAME LINK: </strong> https://inquisitivedev2016.github.io/React-Tetris-Game/

-This project was created as a tutorial from freeCodeCamp and weibenfalk to learn react hooks, the original tutorial video and github repo is cited here: https://www.youtube.com/watch?v=ZGOaCxX8HIU https://github.com/weibenfalk/react-tetris-starter-files
+This project was created as a tutorial from freeCodeCamp and weibenfalk to learn react hooks, the original tutorial video and github repo is cited here: <br>
+https://www.youtube.com/watch?v=ZGOaCxX8HIU
+https://github.com/weibenfalk/react-tetris-starter-files